 Dede started 2020 with a win (2nd overall) at Ultraman Florida where she set a world record for the Ultraman distance of 22 hours, 48 minutes and 31 seconds.
 It was a record by some 1 hour,18 minutes.

-Dede lives in Boulder, CO with her husband, Dave and yellow labradors, Piper and Charley.
+Dede lives in Boulder, CO with her husband, Dave and yellow Labradors, Piper and Charley.
+She is a coach with the JD Crew and is part of the IRONMAN live commentary team.